Navigating the continent involves understanding diverse terrains and evolving engineering traditions.

 Essential vehicle maintenance protocols

-Fluid level checks
+Transmission and fluid level checks

 Brake system inspection